torvalds/linux/Documentation/driver-api/usb/writing_musb_glue_layer.rst

 Introduction
 ============

-The Linux MUSB subsystem is part of the larger Linux USB subsystem.
+The GNU/Linux MUSB subsystem is part of the larger GNU/Linux USB subsystem.
 It provides support for embedded USB Device Controllers (UDC) that do not use Universal Host Controller Interface (UHCI) or Open Host Controller Interface (OHCI).